 Central Control includes activities and functions pertaining only to the new facility.
-Monitoring control of electronic security and life safety systems associated with the facility's perimeter security is the primary objective of this component.
+The primary objective of this component is to monitor control of electronic security and life safety systems associated with the facility's perimeter security.

 The space around this component establishes a security zone since Central Control functions as the nerve center of the building.
 Activities also include selective monitoring of visitors, staff, and inmates in and out of the facility.